nycmeshnet/docs/content/firmware/mikrotik.md

 **Do not use version 7**

+**Do not use version 6.48**

 **routerOS 6**

 Download 6.47.8 [OmniTik (mipsbe) here](https://download.mikrotik.com/routeros/6.47.8/routeros-mipsbe-6.47.8.npk) and [SXTsq (arm) here](https://download.mikrotik.com/routeros/6.47.8/routeros-arm-6.47.8.npk)

 Remember that OmniTiks use the "mipsbe" firmware and SXT's use the "arm" firmware due to different processors.

-We have had some crashes with 6.48 so we aren't recommending it yet
+We have had many crashes with 6.48 so don't use it.

+We are testing some omnitiks with 6.49.2 but this is also not recommended

 **routerOS 7**